andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-20-apps-for-good-awards-2018.md

 * [Light Bike](https://www.appsforgood.org/public/awards/2018/light-bike) was the winner in the Emerging Tech category for an enhanced bike to help you stay safe and visible while cycling.
 The attached LEDs turn red when the bike it braking.

+2016 finalists [Donate it]([https://www.appsforgood.org/public/awards/2016/donate-it) won this year's Legacy Award for their continuing work on their app, which allows you to share your unwanted items with charities so they can discover what's available in their area.

-I also spoke to one of the Fellows, who was a previous award winner.
-He is now judging and his excitement at still being involved was palpable.
-Now he's applying to university, and has a very strong story to add to his personal statement.
+I chatted with one of the Fellows, who was a previous award winner and is now involved with judging the awards.
+His excitement at still being involved was palpable.
+He's applying to university, and has a very strong story to add to his personal statement.

 If you work in the tech industry, you can share your experience by [becoming an expert](https://www.appsforgood.org/public/get-involved/become-an-expert).